-Above, the symbol $\wA$ is a mnemonic -- it marks places in \cref{subsec:construction-of-the-automaton} where we enforce ``for-all''-type properties.
-In what follows, we print some symbols in colours (\eg, $\w{\wPref{3010}}\concat{t}\concat{\w{\wSuf{20103}}}$) to assist in understanding the construction -- such designations are auxiliary and are not reflected in the alphabet.
-The encoding of runs makes use of the word $\comb{n} \in N_n^*$
+The symbol $\wA$ is a mnemonic marking places where we enforce ``for-all''-type properties.
+In what follows, we colour some symbols (\eg, $\w{\wPref{3010}}\concat{t}\concat{\w{\wSuf{20103}}}$) to assist in understanding the construction; such designations are auxiliary and are not reflected in the alphabet.
+The encoding of runs uses the word $\comb{n} \in N_n^*$